How to Build Energy and Manage it for Work in the AI Era

 Pillar 1: Leveraging AI-Powered Tools [9]

-• Mental Energy: AI tools, reported in by SEA Open Research as capable of automating 20-30% of repetitive cognitive tasks in 2024, can enhance one's focus of energy.
+• Mental Energy: AI tools, reported in by SEA Open Research as capable of automating 20% to 30% of repetitive cognitive tasks in , can enhance one's focus of energy.
 They free up human cognitive resources, allowing individuals to direct their mental energy towards higher-level activities like strategic decision-making, creative problem-solving, and innovation.
-AI tools help workers avoid being "overtrained" so they can maintain their mental agility; they reduce cognitive overload.
+AI tools helps the workforce from being "overworked" so they can maintain their mental agility; they reduce cognitive overload.

-• Emotional Energy: Without the burden of routine tasks, overall efficiency is improved and a more positive emotional state is attained.
+• Emotional Energy: Without the burden of too many routine tasks, overall efficiency is improved and a more positive emotional state is attained.

 • Spiritual Energy: As mundane tasks are automated, individuals can allocate more energy to work that aligns with their deeper purpose and values, contributing to a sense of fulfillment and meaning.